ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

  2. Assign any flare texture to this new material (recommend texture's import setting, alpha = From Gray Scale)
  3. Create a new Quad GameObject in scene
  4. drag the material in step(1) into Quad's MeshRenderer's material slot
- 5. make sure you have turn on "need depth texture" in URP setting asset
+ 5. make sure you have turned on "need depth texture" in URP setting asset
  5. Done!
-Now this Quad GameObject should always look at camera, and will fadeout smoothly when "blocked" by scene objects
+Now this Quad GameObject should always look at the camera and will fade out smoothly when "blocked" by scene objects

 Editor environment requirement
 -----------------------